Our Group and our Mission

 child health initiative aimed at improving societies worldwide

-To justify this statement, we proudly point to wins from the Chalky Teeth Campaign (WFCT network, HB=ST, Sam's Story Club), international engagement and social impact.
+To justify this statement, we proudly point to wins from the Chalky Teeth Campaign (WFCT network, HB=ST, Sam's Story Club), international engagement, world-first events, reconceptualised global health problem and social impact.

 Our Culture and Our Values